biocro/biocro/.github/actions/doxygen-action/README.md

 ### 'document-private'

-YES to document private class members, NO to document only the public and protected ones.
+**Optional** YES to document private class members, NO to document only the public and protected ones.
 Default: YES

+### 'generate-treeview'

+**Optional** YES to generate the Tree View index, NO to omit it.
+Since the Tree View index takes up screen width, omitting it may facilitate easier browsing of source code.
+Default: YES

 ### 'extra-settings'

-A space-separated set of settings of the form *key=value*.
+**Optional** A space-separated set of settings of the form *key=value*.
 Only keys recognized by the make file will have any effect.
 Example:
 `module_docs_directory=doxygen_docs_modules_public_members_only` will
 change the output directory for module-docs-* targets from `doxygen_docs_modules` to